gosub-com/Zurfur/Doc/ownership-model.md

 can we allow iterating over "empty spots" created when `pop` is called on the list.

 This is accomplished with the `unique` keyword and a combination of compile-time and run-time checks.
-While iterating, safe non-invalidating mutations (e.g. `myList[0] = someValue`) are allowed, but unsafe iterator-invalidating mutations (e.g. `myList.append(someValue)`) are not.
-The `append` function, for example, requires the list to be unique, meaning that there are no outstanding references into the list that could be invalidated by the append operation.
+Zurfur distinguishes between ordinary access to elements and exclusive structural access to a container's backing storage.
+Safe non-invalidating mutations (e.g. `myList[0] = someValue`) are allowed even while references or iterators into the list exist.
+By contrast, structurally invalidating operations such as `append`, `push`, `pop`, `remove`, `clear`, or anything else that may resize, reallocate, or reshuffle the underlying storage require the list to be unique.

 If the compiler can prove there are no outstanding references, the call is allowed.
 If it cannot, the programmer must use an explicit run-time check: `myList.unique.append(item)` which will panic if there are any outstanding borrows.
 The `unique` keyword alerts the developer that there could be a run-time error if they are not careful about handing out references to the collection.
-For definesive programming, the `List` supports `isUnique` which returns true if there are no outstanding references into it.
+The run-time mechanism is intended to be lightweight: the list's backing array tracks outstanding borrows with a reference count, and a structural operation will panic if that count is non-zero.
+For defensive programming, `List` supports `isUnique` which returns true if there are no outstanding references into it.

-Uniqueness is shallow and applies only to `List`, which is the only built-in dynamically sized heap object.
+Uniqueness is shallow and applies to structurally invalidating operations on resizable storage.
+In the current design, `List` is the only built-in dynamically sized heap object, so it is the main place where `unique` appears explicitly.
 This restriction is intentional, as it minimizes the reference tracking overhead required, should Zurfur switch to a compacting garbage collector in the future.
-Other collections are expected to either use `List` as an underlying container or use `ro T` to avoid iterator invalidation issues.
+Other collections such as `Map` are expected to use `List` as an underlying container and therefore inherit the same rule for any operation that could invalidate outstanding views into that storage.
+This means `unique` is not a general borrow-checking mode for all mutation; it is a targeted rule for structural invalidation.

 ## Pointers (^T)